stevvvns/incomponent/README.md

  * The callback is invoked once immediately, and then again any time the `ref`s it depends on change.
 	 * Any `ref`s that you read the `.value` of the first time the callback is invoked are tracked as dependencies automatically
 	 * If there are additional `ref`s you evaluate only conditionally, you can include them in the optional second argument to track them as well.

 #### `comp(function SetupFunction() {})`
  * This is how you make a web component.
 It gets named by changing the function name to dash case, so don't use an arrow.
 This one becomes `<inc-setup-function>`
  * The function provided here is called once during the instantiation of each instance of your component.
-	 * Your general goal here is to set up (hence "setup function") the mechanics of your component:
+	 * Your general goal here is to set up (hence "setup function") and return the mechanics of your component:
 		 * `ref`s for state and props
+            * Triggers re-renders when the template references them or any derivation of them.
-		 * `derives` for calculations that would be awkward in the template
+		 * `derive`s for calculations that would be awkward in the template
-		 * regular old `function`s for state mutations
+		 * Regular old `function`s for state mutations
+            * Functions are bound so that `this` is the component instance
  * The return value of `comp`, which we'll call `builder`, is a collection of functions that can be called in any order (or not at all) to set the behavior of your component based on the setup:

 #### ``builder.template(el => html`..`)``